 Most MFA solutions deploy in the cloud, which makes them quicker to set up and enables admins to on-board users without installing any on-premises software.
 The best cloud-based MFA solutions also integrate with custom applications, on-premises and hybrid environments.

 It’s important that your chosen solution integrates with your user directory for a more streamlined onboarding and user deactivation process.
 It should also integrate with all of your existing cloud and web applications, particularly if you’re planning on implementing SSO.
-MFA solutions often offer a wide range of out-of-the-box integrations with popular applications such as the Office 365 Suite and Salesforce, and some also enable you to create custom integrations with more industry-specific applications.
+MFA solutions often offer a wide range of out-of-the-box integrations with popular applications such as the Microsoft 365 Suite and Salesforce, and some also enable you to create custom integrations with more industry-specific applications.

 Summary